spyder-ide/spyder-docs/doc/debugging.rst

    :width: 50%
    :alt: Spyder's Breakpoints panel, with a number of examples showing file, line number and an optional condition

-* A breakpoints pane, listing the file, line, and condition (if any) of every breakpoint defined (Debug > List Breakpoints, or Ctrl-Shift-B by default).
+* A breakpoints pane, listing the file, line, and condition (if any) of every breakpoint defined (Debug > List Breakpoints, or :kbd:`Ctrl-Shift-B` by default).

 * Full GUI control over debugger execution from the Debug menu, Debug toolbar and via configurable keyboard shortcuts, along with the standard ``ipdb`` console commands.